 Stages of Ligament and Tendon Healing:

-- Proliferation: Lasts for a few weeks.
-Collagen fibers form to repair the tissue.
+- Proliferation: Weeks; new collagen fibers form to repair the tissue.

 Typical Healing Times:

-- Severe Sprains or Tears: 3-6 months or longer.
+- Severe sprains or tears: 3–6 months or longer, sometimes requiring surgery.

 5. Skin Healing